 Example: Sarah now waits for the bus.
 Then when it arrives, she boards and then pays her fare.

 What’s the benefit to the “Now” and “Then”?
 The sentences sound sharper as, “Sarah waits for the bus.
 When it arrives, she boards and pays her fare.”
 Then and Now are either wasted words or indicative of larger chronological issues.

-If ever you use phrases/clauses like “John was now…” or “… Karley’s door that had been…” you know for a fact you’re needlessly jumping in time.
+If ever you use phrases/clauses like “John was now…” or “… Karley’s door that had been…” you know you’re needlessly jumping in time.
 Using “was now” directly tells your reader that you’ve jumped in time.
 Time jumping isn’t necessarily bad, but using “now” indicates a stasis (or non-action) after a skipped-over action.
 For example: “After finishing his test, John was now at home.”
 The “was now” eliminates the chance for a current action.
 Possible fix: “After finishing his test, John drove home.”

 Using “that had been” demands the reader jump back in time for some detail (usually a needless or implied detail).
 Example: “Sandra knocked on Karley’s door that had been propped open.”
 This sentence starts with the knocking, but ends back in time with the propping open.
 The easiest fix is to remove the verbs and make them adjectives.
 Possible fix: “Sandra knocked on the propped-open door.”
-This possible fix shows the door was already open, but does so by making that detail part of the action instead of jumping back in time to show someone did something earlier.
+This possible fix shows the door was already open, but does so by making that detail part of the action instead of jumping back in time to tell someone did something earlier.